-- Leave classrooms as soon as possible and go to dining halls or playground. - Eat food in the dining halls or outside. - Place all litter in the bins provided. - Follow instructions from staff or prefects on duty. - Towards the end of lunch break, a whistle will blow to indicate that you need to line up in the designated area.
+- Leave classrooms as soon as possible and go to dining halls or playground. - Eat food in the dining halls or outside. - Stay in the designated areas (dining areas, main corridor, SLT corridor, playgrounds) - Place all litter in the bins provided. - Follow instructions from staff or prefects on duty. - Towards the end of lunch break, a whistle will blow to indicate that you need to line up in the designated area.
 Ensure you do this as quickly and sensibly as possible. - In the event of a wet day bell ringing (6 short rings) students go to their designated wet day area.